A Guide to Diesel Vehicles

 Shutterstock

-Even after a global fraud scandal and a growing interest in battery electric cars, some vehicle buyers in America are still keen on diesel engines for their trucks and SUVs.
+Even after a and a growing interest in battery electric cars, some vehicle buyers in America are still keen on diesel engines for their trucks and SUVs.
 Diesel vehicles remain a good choice for certain buyers.
 They are inherently more fuel-efficient under many driving conditions, and they can offer far greater driving range and tackle interstate trips for as long as you and your suffering bladder can hold on.

 If you're wondering where all the diesel cars went, it's likely due to dwindling sales numbers for the automakers that still sold them after the "Dieselgate" scandal that came to light in 2015.
 The simplest version of what happened is that Volkswagen vehicles were found to deliberately emit more than the legal emissions limit during actual driving, while emitting below the legal limit while being tested for emissions.
 When the dust settled, massive fines were given out, and consumers were left with fewer diesel vehicle options as Volkswagen, Audi, and Porshe stopped selling their diesel models.